Subgroups with all finite lifts isomorphic are conjugate: Introduction

 Let $R$ be a commutative ring with identity and let $G$ be a group with subgroups $G_1,G_2$.
-We say that $G_1, G_2$ are {\em $R$--coset equivalent} if $R[G/G_1] \cong R[G/G_2]$ as $G$--modules.
+We say that $G_1, G_2$ are {\em $R$--coset equivalent} if $R[G/G_1] \cong R[G/G_2]$ as $RG$--modules.
 A trivial example of $R$--coset equivalent subgroups is provided by conjugate subgroups.
 Also, the property of $R$--coset equivalence is preserved under pullbacks by epimorphisms, see Lemma \ref{L:RCos}.

 When $R=\mathbb{Q}$, such pairs (also known as {\em Gassmann/Sunada pairs}) have been much studied since they arise naturally in the study of arithmetic equivalence and Dedekind zeta functions of number fields (see \cite{Perlis} and the book \cite{Klingen}) and were also used by Sunada \cite{Sunada} in his construction of isospectral Riemannian manifolds.
+There are, by now, many constructions of Gassmann pairs and, indeed, there are many examples where $G_1$ and $G_2$ are not isomorphic; e.g. from \cite[Lemma 3.1]{Sp} if $G$ is a group containing the alternating group $A_{27}$ and $G_1 =(\mathbb{Z}/3\mathbb{Z})^3$ and $G_2 =$ the $3\times 3$ Heisenberg group over $\mathbb{Z}/3\mathbb{Z}$, then these can be embedded in $A_{27}$ such that $G_1$ and $G_2$ are $\mathbb{Q}$--coset equivalent.

-More recently, applications of the case when $R=\mathbb{Z}$, have been explored: for example, the existence of a $\mathbb{Z}$--coset equivalent pair of non-conjugate subgroups found by L. Scott in \cite{Scott} (see below for a discussion) was used by D. Prasad in \cite{Prasad} to produce non-isomorphic number fields with isomorphic multiplicative groups and a bijection between their abelian extensions.
+More recently, applications of the case when $R=\mathbb{Z}$ have been explored: for example, the existence of a $\mathbb{Z}$--coset equivalent pair of non-conjugate subgroups found by L. Scott in \cite{Scott} (see below for a discussion) was used by D. Prasad in \cite{Prasad} to produce non-isomorphic number fields with isomorphic multiplicative groups and a bijection between their abelian extensions.
 The paper \cite{Prasad} also produces non-isomorphic Riemann surfaces with isomorphic Jacobians when viewed without their polarizations.
 Other applications can be found in the paper \cite{AKMS} which used non-conjugate $\mathbb{Z}$--coset equivalent pairs to provide examples of non-isomorphic algebraic surfaces with isomorphic Jacobians as well as proving general results relating the cohomology of spaces constructed from such pairs using covering space theory.
 The paper \cite{GM} goes further and showed, among other things, the existence of non-isomorphic number fields for which the maximal pronilpotent quotients of the associated absolute Galois groups are isomorphic.
 These spaces also have the same nilpotent representation theory (which we will not describe carefully here).

 However, unlike the case of $\mathbb{Q}$--coset equivalent subgroups, it is worth emphasizing that there are very few examples of non-conjugate $\mathbb{Z}$--coset equivalent pairs known.
 The first non-conjugate pair was that found by Scott in \cite{Scott} (mentioned above): in this case $G = \mathrm{PSL}(2,29)$ and $G_1,G_2$ are a pair of non-conjugate subgroups (of index $203$) isomorphic to $A_5$.
 The only other known method for producing additional examples from this one pair is via pullbacks by epimorphisms to $\mathrm{PSL}(2, 29)$, or products of such.
 Scott in \cite{Scott} also observed that when $p \equiv \pm 29 \mod 120$, there exists a pair of non-conjugate $A_5$ subgroups of $\mathrm{PSL}(2,p)$ that Scott showed satisfies a necessary condition to be $\mathbb{Z}$--coset equivalent but this has only been verified to be $\mathbb{Z}$--coset equivalent when $p=29$.